 There are several optional hikes.
 The first two options would be to make a short hike in each area (about half an hour to an hour).
 You can also extend these hikes by visiting the Water-Lilly Ponds, which are in the middle of the map (marked as #6 on the map above).
 Then a typical hike will take about one and a half to two hours.
 And the longest walk includes visiting both areas.
 If you have a car parked in each region, then it will take you about two hours.
 Otherwise, you will have to return to the initial point, meaning four hours long walk.

 Note: sometimes, the gates which allow hiking from one park’s compound to another are closed.
 Thus if you plan to walk from one area to the other, contact the Israel Nature and Parks Authority in advance.

-As I mentioned above, you have to choose in advance whether to park at Tel Afek or the Yarkon springs area.
+As I mentioned above, you have to choose whether to park at Tel Afek or the Yarkon springs area in advance.
 There are two separate entrances, and they are not close to each other.

 You can reach the entry to Tel Afek from road #483.
 Here are its coordinates 32.103343, 34.933875.
 If you enter “Yarkon National Park” into Waze, it will also take you to this entrance.